Corporate Governance Statement

 The Supervisory Board believes that its current composition fulfils the objectives regarding its composition and enhances the skills profile and diversity policy.
 The members of the Supervisory Board have the professional and personal qualifications considered to be necessary.
 The Supervisory Board as a whole is familiar with mechanical and plant engineering as well as the business areas in which the company operates.
 This expertise also includes a basic knowledge of the printing and media sector as well as the packaging sector.
 The majority of the members of the Supervisory Board have many years of international management experience as well as practical experience in working on supervisory boards.

-As former Deputy Chairman of the Management Board of Gildemeister AG and former Chairman of the Management Board of Knorr Bremse AG, Prof. Dr.-Ing.
+As former Deputy Chairman of the Executive Board of Gildemeister AG and former Chairman of the Executive Board of Knorr Bremse AG, Prof. Dr.-Ing.
 Raimund Klinkner has many years of experience and expert knowledge of mechanical and plant engineering.
 As director of wbk Institute for Production Technology for Production Systems at the Karlsruhe Institute of Technology (KIT), Prof. Dr.-Ing.
 Gisela Lanza has extensive experience in innovation management as well as in research and development.

 The Audit Committee of Koenig & Bauer AG has in its chairperson Dagmar Rehm a member with special auditing and accounting knowledge and experience in accordance with the requirements described in greater detail in recommendation D.3 sentence 1 of the 2022 Code.
 Dr Johannes Liechtenstein is another member of the Audit Committee possessing proven expertise in accounting.
-The expertise held by Ms Rehm and Dr Liechtenstein also includes sustainability reporting.
+The expertise held by Ms Rehm and Mr D. Liechtenstein also includes sustainability reporting.

-As a long-standing member of the Management Board of the US investment and securities trading company Morgan Stanley Bank AG, Mr. Carsten Dentler has a special understanding of the capital market and corporate finance.
+As a long-standing member of the Executive Board of the US investment and securities trading company Morgan Stanley Bank AG, Mr. Carsten Dentler has a special understanding of the capital market and corporate finance.

 With over 25 years of experience in the printing and media industry, Mr Claus Bolza-Schünemann not only possesses strong expertise in assessing new technologies and businesses but is also closely familiar with the challenges facing the industry and the needs and expectations of international customers.